In this case, social media influencers.

 Do Your Research and Customize

-So they may have a few hundred followers or readers, but they also are BFFs with the people with large followings.
+So they may have a few hundred followers or readers, but they also are BFFs with the people who have large followings.

 That’s your sweet spot and the reason your customers will pay attention to their insights and shares.

-This also means they are non-persuadable and unlikely to promote just for the hell of it.
+This also means they are non-persuadable and unlikely to promote just for the heck of it.

 Most social media influencers have their own criteria for promoting products and services.